WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### What did you achieve?

-* Set up regular meeting with NB and students - also inital meeting with SG.
+* Having regular meetings with NB, RG, SG, AP and students for data paper.
 Sent more resources to NB for the data paper.
+* AP and I are working on updating the data management repo and wiki.
+Adding info from clinicians about data collection in each hospital.
 * AP onboarding - project repo tour, Hackmd and Github training, linking him up with others to get on with data paper.
 * Turing Way workshop at Open Science FAIR.
 * Academic authorship chapter now in Turing Way.
 * Working on generic templates of project procedures for sensitive data chapter.
+Overview of sensitive data/projects.
 * FAIR Phytoliths now fully started - we had a launch day with EOSC-life, onboarding new postdoc based in Spain and started FAIR assessment.
 Also we have now formed an international committee for open phytolith science in the International Phytolith Society.
 * Been planning a workshop on reproducibility in archaeology at Durham Uni, which is this friday afternoon.
 Also got open science skills workshops coming up in November.